ashishraicode03/Com---connect-web-application-/README.md

 - **👨‍💻 Ashish Rai**
   _Role: Front-end Developer, Report & Documentation Writing_
-  Manan works on developing the front-end components and integrating them with the back-end for a smooth application flow.
+  Ashish works on developing the front-end components and integrating them with the back-end for a smooth application flow.

 - **🛠️ Chitranshu Garg**
   _Role: Support Engineer, Report & Documentation Writing_